MicrosoftDocs/cpp-docs/docs/ide/include-diagnostics.md

 ## View `#include` references

-Create a new C++ console project to try out Include Diagnostics.
+To try out Include Diagnostics, create a new C++ console project.
 Replace the contents of the main `.cpp` file with the following code:

 ```cpp
 #include <iostream>